-The learning objectives for the local subject element are tested at the PBA elective exam or the PBA speciality exam on the 3^{rd} semester.
-Please see the speciality overviews and related syllabi on the Studynet and in appendix 1 for more information.
+The learning objectives for the local subject element are tested at the PBA elective exam or the PBA speciality exam on the 2nd semester.
+Please see the speciality overviews and related syllabi on MyVIA and in appendix 1 for more information.